Surrozen to Present at Upcoming Healthcare Investor Conference

-Interested parties may access the audio webcast for the conference via the Investors section of the Surrozen website at https://investors.surrozen.com/events-presentations/events-calendar at 8:00 AM Eastern Time on September 4, 2025.
+Interested parties may access the audio webcast for the conference via the Investors section of the Surrozen website at https://investors.surrozen.com/events-presentations/events-calendar.
 A replay of the webcast will be archived on the website at www.surrozen.com.

 About Surrozen